It grew as they saw the clinicians’ vast knowledge of how children with type 1 diabetes might respond to exercise.

 He even feels that being extra in tune to his body, along with the healthy eating habits he’s established, have helped make him a better athlete.

 Comprehensive care at CHOP

-Beth attributes his success — in rowing and in managing his diabetes — to the guidance the family received from the DCC.
+Beth attributes his success — in rowing and in managing his diabetes — to the guidance the family received from the Diabetes Center.
 The Goodharts didn’t live in the Philadelphia area when Henry was diagnosed at age 4½.
 After the family moved to Philadelphia in 2003, the Goodharts were urged to bring Henry to CHOP by doctors, friends and other families who’d had great experiences at the Hospital.